EngqvistLab/cheminformatics/data/final/README.md

-Folder containing data that is in its final state and will be used for visualizations/interpretation.
+Folder containing cleaned data for figures/visualizations, will not be altered once created